AnyBody/tutorials/A_Getting_started_anyscript/lesson2.md

 the exact expressions for all 9 components of the 3x3 Axes0 matrix.

-**An easier solution is to use a standard function named "RotMat", which returns a rotation matrix corresponding to a given axis and rotation angle.
+**An easier solution is to use a standard function named `RotMat`, which returns a rotation matrix corresponding to a given axis and rotation angle.
 Therefore, we can specify:**

 ```{literalinclude} Snippets/lesson2/snip.NewModel.main-9.any
 :language: AnyScriptDoc